 My Activities - BESTA11Y

 I served as an Appointee, 2013-2016, on the Ontario Accessibility Standards Advisory Council, and in 2017 was Appointed to be a member of the Information and Communications Accessibility Standards Development Committee, for the Accessibility Directorate of Ontario (ADO).
 Under the Accessibility for Ontarians with Disabilities Act (AODA) the Minister is responsible to establish standards development committees to develop proposed accessibility standards to be considered for adoption by regulation.
 Recognizing the history of discrimination against persons with disabilities in Ontario, the purpose of the AODA is to benefit all Ontarians by developing, implementing an enforcing accessibility standards, and providing for the involvement of persons with disabilities, in the development of the accessibility standards.
 Within the time period specified by the Committee's mandate letter, each Committee shall prepare a proposed accessibility standard and submit it to the Minister for the purpose of posting the standard for public review.
-To learn more review the "PART II INFORMATION AND COMMUNICATIONS STANDARDS" of the
+To learn more see:

 This is a three-day conference where leading minds in government and technology come together to redefine what's possible in an era of digital systems and connected citizens.
 I will be participating on the "Inclusion And Accessibility" discussion panel.
 Democratic governments live in the tension between two often competing ideas: The will of the popular vote, and the constitutional rights of the individual.
 For digital government to work, it must not just be for the masses, but for everyone.
 And while technology holds great potential to streamline Byzantine government processes, it also runs the risk of widening an already significant digital divide by ignoring those who need it most.
 In this session, we'll look at what accessibility means for a connected citizenry, and why digital government for everyone isn't just a constitutional right; it's the right way to build sustainable platforms.
 The FWD50 conference will take place at the Aberdeen Pavilion, Lansdowne Park, 1000 Exhibition Way), Ottawa, Ontario.